 When you have a little extra time in advance, make-ahead lunches are the way to go for a no-fuss morning.
 From jar salads, to freezable meatloaf muffins, to snack bites, I have some great ideas to set you up for success.

 Not only will these feed your kids, but the grown-ups in the house as well, whether you are eating at home or the office.
+Many of these are great to make ahead during a busy week of extra-curriculars and can even make for healthy moving food.

 Greek Chicken Jar Salad